erinruthmaness/antsweeper/README.md

 ## Planned future additions include:

-* A logic tweak that prevents the first click from ever being an ant.
 * Different "levels" of gameplay (board sizes) including the option to set a custom board size (with some limitations).
 * User's highest score functionality using localstorage.
 * And maybe... a backend element that preserves all high scores